Diagnostic non-laboratory tests

 - If you get the test at a hospital as an outpatient, you also pay the hospital a copayment that may be more than 20% of the Medicare-approved amount.
 In most cases, this amount can't be more than the Part A hospital stay deductible.

-- If you get certain diagnostic non-laboratory tests (CT, MRI, nuclear medicine, or PET scans) from a physician, physician practice, clinic, or free-standing radiology center outside of a hospital, check with the provider before you get your test to make sure they're accredited.
+- If you get certain diagnostic non-laboratory tests (advanced diagnostic imaging services CT, MRI, nuclear medicine, or PET scans) outside of a hospital, including from a provider, medical practice, clinic, or free-standing radiology center, check with the provider before you get your test to make sure they're accredited.
 Medicare will only pay for your test if you get it from an accredited provider.
 If Medicare doesn't pay for your test because the provider isn't accredited, the provider can't bill you for the test.

 Ask your doctor or healthcare provider how much your test, item, or service will cost.